PaaS Support Coverage

 Definition

-A general-purpose infrastructure tier with baseline resource quotas.
+A general-purpose infrastructure tier with baseline resource Quotas as further specified below.

 Consumption Metric

-A usage-based measurement (RAM, vCPU, storage, traffic, logs) tracked against per-environment included allocations and reconciled quarterly.
+A usage-based measurement of a Quota tracked against applicable allocations and reconciled quarterly.

 Client Extension